synaptical-io/synaptical-webclipper-safari/README.md

-# synaptical-webclipper-safari
+# Synaptical WebClipper for Safari

-Privacy-first Safari web clipper that captures and structures web content for your personal knowledge workflows.
+Privacy-first web clipper for Safari that sends content directly to your personal Synaptical Ori server.

+> **Status:** Early public development.
+APIs, UI, and behavior are still evolving.